sadlerb/Sandbot/README.md

 $search <engine> <query> - Search for a given word on the specified engine.
 Default google Current Engines: Google,Wikipedia,Urban Dictionary,Images

+$reddit <subreddit< - Get a random post from the specified subreddit>

 ```